How dare you save the lives of millions!

 - Davos Seaworth of A Song of Ice and Fire once rescued a besieged, starving castle by sneaking through a blockade and delivering badly needed supplies.
 Lord Stannis Baratheon rewarded him with a knighthood for it.
-But Davos was also a known smuggler, and Stannis did not pardon him for it, chopping off four fingers from his left hand as punishment.
+But Davos was also a known smuggler, and Stannis did not pardon him for it, and cut the first finger joints off his left hand as punishment.
 Davos considers it tough but fair, and remains loyal.

 - Harry Dresden often has no worse enemy than his own side.
 The causes are numerous- his genuinely Dark and Troubled Past puts him under a certain amount of legitimate suspicion and a great deal of irrational suspicion from Inspector Javert types in the White Council.
 Rumor has him in league with "Gentleman Johnny" Marcone, the chief crime boss of Chicago- mostly because he kind of is, very much against his will.
 He has a bad habit of withholding important information from allies to try to protect them.
 Maybe most importantly, as much as he brings the bad guys down, many of his methods are, well, still totally illegal.